-Your agency could decide to run your Facebook ads in a shared account alongside other businesses with a variety of reputations.
-This is a risk, because Facebook can scrutinize the entire account based on the reputation of just one ad for any business within that account.
+Your agency could put your Facebook ads in a shared ad account alongside other unassociated businesses with a variety of reputations.
+This batching is a risk, because Meta can scrutinize the entire account based on the reputation of just one ad for any business within that account.

 Furthermore, if your agency is hoarding control and ownership of the ad account, you’re not benefitting from the historical performance of your ads.

-In fact, if your ads are running in an account alongside another, less reputable client, Facebook will require more frequent manual ad reviews, which can bog down production.
+In fact, if your ads are running in an account alongside another, less reputable client, Meta will require more frequent manual ad reviews, which can bog down production.

 If another agency has verified your website domain within their Business Manager and is refusing to release it, this is a huge red flag.
 The website domain, as a result of iOS14 updates, must be verified within the Business Manager account that will be running ads.
 Your business owns your website domain.
 It should be verified within your business’ Business Manager.